Table of Contents

 How Does Wood Pellet Cat Litter Work?

-Pellets are granules that are made from a variety of absorbent materials, constituting an effective option as cat litter.
-Unlike the traditional fine-grain clumping clay litter, pellet litters have coarser pieces that are most commonly made from absorbent biodegradable materials.
+Wood pellet cat litter is a type of natural pellet litter.
+Pellets are granules that are made from a variety of absorbent biodegradable materials, constituting an effective option as cat litter.
+Unlike the traditional fine-grain clumping clay litter, pellet litters have larger and coarser pieces.

-Wood pellet cat litter has super absorbent pieces made of dehydrated, compressed wood fibers that engorge when moist and disintegrate when soaked with liquid, in this case, urine.
+These super absorbent pellets made of dehydrated, compressed wood fibers expand when moist and disintegrate when soaked with liquid, in this case, urine.
 Once they disintegrate, they become powdered sawdust and are sifted through the intact pellets to the bottom of the litter pan.

 Does Wood Pellet Litter Require a Custom Litter Box?

+Wood pellet doesn’t require a custom litter box, and you can use the one you already have.
+It also doesn’t matter whether the litter box is hooded or not.
 However, there are litter boxes custom-designed for pellet litters that can help you avoid scooping daily and make your cleaning process easier.

 These litter boxes are equipped with a sifting tray that separates the sawdust from the fresh pellets.
 The sifting tray fits onto the regular tray at the bottom of the litter box.
 The sawdust falls through the holes of the sift to the bottom tray while the intact pellets stay on top for your cat’s use.

+The design of the Purina Tidy Cats Breeze litter box incorporates a drawer at its base where the sawdust can collect for removal without you having to deal with the sift or dismantle the box.
 The Purina litter box comes with its custom pellets (which are made of zeolite and not wood) but you can use most pellet litters as long as they are compatible with the holes of the sift.

 Does Wood Pellet Cat Litter Clump?

 Instead of clumping, the wood pellets decompose into sawdust once they are soaked with urine.
 This way, the powdered pieces fall to the bottom of the pan while the unsoaked, fresh pellets stay on top.
+To clean, all you need to do is remove the sifted sawdust at the bottom of the pan and keep the fresh pellets by reverse-scooping.

 With poop, wood pellets work pretty much the same way as traditional clay-based litter.
 That is to say, nothing much happens to it.
 Although one difference may be that some clay-based litters stick to the poop and cover it up, which is not the case with most pellet litters.

-These types of clumping pellet litters are more similar to clay-based litter with regards to how they are cleaned – you scoop out the urine-soaked clumps and leave the rest for use.
+While most wood pellet litters don’t clump, some brands can form clumps to a certain degree, such as the Next-Gen Pet Fresh Cypress Cat Litter.
+These types of clumping pellet litters are more similar to clay-based litter with regards to how they are cleaned – you scoop out the urine-soaked clumps and leave the rest for reuse.

 How to Scoop Wood Pellet Litter?